RV9093/Myself/README.md

   Here are a few things I've built:

-  🎓 Student Management System: Designed normalized relational tables and implemented CRUD operations for student records and subject assignments using HTML, CSS and JavaScript.
+  🏫 School Website: Designed a fully responsive and interactive educational platform, featuring dynamic user interfaces and structured layouts to seamlessly display academic resources and campus     information using HTML, CSS, and JavaScript.

   ☁️ Dynamic Weather App: A front-end application that integrates weather APIs with asynchronous fetch calls to display dynamic forecasts based on user input.

   📊 Data Analytics Dashboard: Processed and visualized dataset summaries and generated insight reports using Python and Pandas.